Owner considers 2 nights booking requests.

 Guests with arrivals after 22.00 are accepted only if they come by taxi to the apartment (22-25Eur/ride).

-Discount for families with infants and long stays of 7 nights or more.
-Please inquire before booking.
+Discount for families with babies, also for long stays of 7 nights or more.

-Brand new flat with two separate rooms, a well equipped kitchen in central Budapest for up to 4 persons.
-The apartment has two balconies, one looking onto the ever teeming square the other onto the surrounding houses, a nice spot to enjoy silence and relax.
+Apartment with two separate rooms, a well equipped kitchen in central Budapest for up to 4 persons.
+The apartment has two balconies, one looking onto the ever teeming square the other onto the surrounding houses and the calm courtyard.

-The price includes all the equipment and utilities, internet, power and heating.
+Price includes all the equipment and utilities, internet, power and heating.
+Cleaning also included.